Skip to main content

 How To Become an Occupational Therapy Assistant

 If the idea of helping others live their daily lives to the fullest is intriguing to you, a career in OT might be in your future.
-At Concorde Career College, we offer Occupational Therapy Assistant programs that can be done in as few as 20 months*.
-To learn more about our OTA or other health care training programs, contact your Concorde Admissions office today!
+At Concorde Career College, we offer an Occupational Therapy Assistant training program that may be completed in as few as 20 months.
+To learn more about our OTA or other hands-on healthcare career training programs, contact your Concorde Admissions office today!
 While you're at it, be sure to show your support for OT by using #OTMonth.

 Interested in learning more about our Occupational Therapy Assistant program?
 We have a Concorde representative ready to talk about what matters most to you.
 Get answers about start dates, curriculum, financial aid, scholarships and more!